williamwight/datasources/README.md

 # Data Sources Guide

-The Analytics 2.0 Data Sources API endpoints provide methods for creating and managing Data Sources accounts, and for managing and performing an upload of data.
-See the [Data Sources overview](https://experienceleague.adobe.com/en/docs/analytics/import/data-sources/overview) for more information.
+The Analytics 2.0 Data Sources API endpoints provide methods for you to create, delete, and view Data Sources accounts and perform and view data uploads to Data Sources accounts.
+See the [Data Sources overview](https://experienceleague.adobe.com/en/docs/analytics/import/data-sources/overview) for more information regarding the Data Sources service and functions.

 The endpoints described in this guide are routed through `analytics.adobe.io`.
 To use them, you must first create a client with access to the Adobe Developer Console.
 For more information, see [Getting started with the Analytics API](https://developer.adobe.com/analytics-apis/docs/2.0/guides/) for more information.